-7. Avoid at all costs buying convenience foods.
+7. Avoid buying convenience foods at all costs.

-They are always more expensive that cooking from scratch.
+They are always more expensive than cooking from scratch.
 Yes.
 Even if you buy them with coupons making them free.
-They are more expensive as they will cost you in medical expenses because you are eating so badly when you eat convenience foods.
+They are more expensive since they will cost you in medical expenses because you are eating so poorly when you eat convenience foods.

 8. Always meal plan to the sales at the grocery store.

+9. Recycle.
 She recycled when recycling wasn’t cool or green or trendy.
-I grew up with butter dishes being used as storage containers, baby bottles being used to store hardware in the garage (nail, screws and such), and zip locked bags drying in the kitchen having been rinsed out and used over and over again.
+I grew up with butter dishes being used as storage containers, baby bottles being used to store hardware in the garage (nail, screws and such), and zip locked bags drying in the kitchen after they were rinsed out so we could use them over and over again.

 My Personal Senior Shoppers

 11. Do it yourself, but know when to hire an expert.